nsfyn55/apa-stat-scraper-2/README.md

 ### Extract Team

 **Description**: Extracts team statistics and player data from a specific team page on the APA website.
 This action navigates to the team page and extracts comprehensive team information including all team members with their statistics, skill levels, match records, and performance metrics.
-The data is displayed in a clean tabular format showing player names, member IDs, skill levels, match records, win percentages, PPM (Points Per Match), and PA (Points Against) values.
+The data is displayed in a clean tabular format showing player names, member IDs, UserIds (for individual player lookups), skill levels, match records, win percentages, PPM (Points Per Match), and PA (Points Against) values.

 **Semantics**:
 - Requires a team ID to construct the team page URL